Bir Ma'in: Ottoman period

+Bir Ma'in was incorporated into the Ottoman Empire in 1517 with all of Palestine.

+In 1552, Bir Ma'in was an inhabited village.
+Haseki Hürrem Sultan, the favourite wife of Suleiman the Magnificent, endowed the tax revenues of Bir Ma'in to its Haseki Sultan Imaret in Jerusalem.
+Administratively, the village belonged to the Sub-district of Ramla in the District of Gaza.

-Bir Ma'in was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers being in the nahiya ("subdistrict") of Ramla, which was under the administration of the Gaza Sanjak.
+In 1596 Bir Ma'in appeared in the tax registers being in the nahiya ("subdistrict") of Ramla, which was under the administration of the Gaza Sanjak.
 It had a population of 30 household; an estimated 165 persons, who were all Muslims.
 They paid a fixed tax-rate of 25 % on agricultural products, including wheat, barley, summer crops, olive trees, sesame, goats and beehives, in addition to occasional revenues and a press for olive oil or grape syrup; a total of 3,500 akçe.
 All of the revenues went to a Waqf.

 In 1838, Bir Am'in was noted as a Muslim village in the Lydda District.

 In 1863 Victor Guérin described it as a village of a hundred or more inhabitants, located on a hill.
 He noted that ancient stones, lying on the ground, proved that this hamlet once had a certain importance.

 An Ottoman village list of about 1870 showed that Bir Main had 12 houses and a population of 90, though the population count included men, only.

 In 1873, Clermont-Ganneau noted down the legend connecting the village to the son and daughters of Yakub, the Muslim version of biblical Jacob (see #Foundation legend section).

 In 1883, the PEF's Survey of Western Palestine described Bir Main as "A small hamlet on high ground, with a well about half a mile south-east."

+During this period, former Bedouins from 'Arab al-Jaramina tribe settled in the village and in neighbouring al-Burj.